infiniflow/ragflow/api/python_api_reference.md

 #### keywords: `str`

-The keywords to match document titles.
+The keywords used to match document titles.
 Defaults to `None`.

 #### offset: `int`